findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 - Land in some metaverse thingee

-- Access passes
+- Event passes

 - Whatever the dev dreamed up at 4 ayem, while high as a kite

-Owning an ERC-721 token usually means:
-“Wallet X controls token #1234 in this collection, and the contract says what that means.”
+Owning an ERC-721 token usually means: “Wallet X controls token #1234 in this collection, and the contract's code determines what that token represents.”

 There's also ERC-1155, which is like a caterpillar that becomes a butterfly (both delicious, btw).
 Tokens with the ERC-1155 standard can handle either: